ancas19/multitenant/README.md

 A modular multi-tenant backend built with Spring Boot, Java 21, PostgreSQL, and JPA/Hibernate.
 It manages tenant (company) metadata and per-tenant database connection configuration plus user-related operations (sample Users API).

-Tenant Determination:
+# Tenant Determination:
 Each incoming request is associated with a tenant (company) by extracting a unique identifier, such as the domain, from a request header (e.g., X-Tenant).
 A Spring MVC interceptor (TenantFilter) processes this identifier, looks up the corresponding company in the database, and sets the tenant context for the request lifecycle.
-This enables per-tenant data isolation and configuration throughout the application.
+This enables per-tenant data isolation and configuration throughout the application..

 ---
 ## 1. Project Description